kitty-catt/bc-full/README.md

     ln -sf ~/config.bc-full ~/config
     vi ~/config

 ## Operators

 1. deploy the openshift pipeline operator (in openshift);

 Note: the appsody operator is not necessary as the pipeline only does an appsody build.

 ## Pipeline Resources

-Configure the yaml files in tekton-resources (only if you want to push to your own quay account of build from your own forks).
+Configure the yaml files in tekton-resources when you want to push to your own quay account of build from your own forks.
+Otherwise use the defaults.

-    vi tekton-resources/inventory-resources.yaml
-    vi tekton-resources/catalog-resources.yaml
-    vi tekton-resources/customer-resources.yaml

 # Setup